Employer-provided life insurance

 How does group life insurance work?

-• Monthly or annual payments keep the policy active.
+• You make monthly or annual payments to keep the policy active.

-• Policies expire after a certain period (for group life, coverage is often renewed yearly by the policyholder).
+• The policy expires after a certain period — for group life, coverage is often renewed yearly by the policyholder.

-• The insurer pays a death benefit to a designated beneficiary for most causes of death.
+• The insurance company pays a death benefit to a designated beneficiary for most causes of death if you die while the policy is active.

 Most employers don’t let you keep your group life insurance if you leave the company.
-If they do let you take the coverage with you, it’s usually more expensive to keep it than to buy a new policy on your own.
+And even in cases when you can take your coverage with you, it’ll often be simpler and cheaper to buy your own policy.

 quote